Minkeez/python_web_scraping/README.md

 # Python Web Scraping based on https://books.toscrape.com/ website
-This is my web scraping project that will contain all of my knowledge about data analysis
+### This is my web scraping project that will contain all of my knowledge about data analysis

-## if you want to use please read the requirement first and feel free to ask me
+## Requirement Python Library

-### Requirement Python Library
+### if you want to use please read the requirement first and feel free to ask me
 #### 1.beautifulsoap
 ```
 pip install beautifulsoup4